-Further, the climate of geopolitical tensions in China affecting global supply chains may impact our ability to continually meet market demand.
-For example, certain U.S. lawmakers have encouraged sanctions and introduced legislation that could affect WuXi AppTec (Hong Kong) Limited, and our current supplier of FG-3246, WuXi Biologics (Hong Kong) Limited ("WuXi Biologics") and companies that do business with WuXi Biologics.
-While the current legislation does not affect our roxadustat supplier Shanghai SynTheAll Pharmaceutical Co., Ltd. ("WuXi STA"), there is a risk that FibroGen could face consequences from contracting with WuXi Biologics, could be forced to find an alternative supplier for FG-3246, and there is a risk that such legislation could expand to include WuXi STA.
-The occurrence of any such event could materially and adversely affect our business, financial condition, results of operations, cash flows and prospects.
+The climate of geopolitical tensions in China affecting global supply chains may impact our ability to continually meet market demand.
+For example, certain U.S. lawmakers have encouraged sanctions and introduced legislation that could affect WuXi AppTec (Hong Kong) Limited and our current supplier of FG-3246, WuXi Biologics (Hong Kong) Limited ("WuXi Biologics") and companies that do business with WuXi Biologics.
+Shanghai SynTheAll Pharmaceutical Co., Ltd. ("WuXi STA"), our supplier of roxadustat drug substance, is also included in this legislation since it is a branch of WuXi Apptec.
+This can impact the FG-3246 program as we source the linker and payload from WuXi STA and we manufacture antibody, antibody drug conjugate drug substance and antibody drug conjugate drug product at WuXi Biologics.
+This legislation is being developed and it is possible that the content in the legislation continues to change prior to becoming law.
+There are also risks that new legislation comes up in the future that imposes further restrictions on our ability to source FG-3246 from WuXi Biologics and WuXi STA for U.S. based clinical and commercial demand.
+This legislation may prevent us from launching FG-3246 in the U.S. or conducting clinical trials after the period specified in the legislation.
+This may also force us to consider alternative suppliers for which additional time, money and resources may be required without a guarantee of producing comparable product in a timely fashion.
+The occurrence of any such event could materially and adversely affect our business, financial condition, results of operations, timing of supply deliveries, cash flows and prospects.